Delen0828/Delen0828.github.io/_pages/about.md

 My research interest focuses on **animated visualization**, **collaborative visualization systems**, and **visualization recommender systems**.
 I explore how design choices impact perception in animated visualization, how AI assistants can enhance data collaboration with visualization systems, and how to recommend visualizations with minimal user interaction.

-I also have experience with traditional recommender systems, deep learning and reinforcement learning.
+I also have experience with *traditional recommender systems*, *deep learning* and *reinforcement learning*.